Gluehwein: a German Winter Tradition

 Not only is this warm wine custom a perfect harmony between fruit and spices, but it is also generally enjoyed with some fun holiday ritual.
 The perfect sip is typically served from an insulated stemless glass or even a gaudy holiday mug.
 It is not a must that you drink the beverage outside of your home, but it is certainly recommended to do as the Germans do and take to the back porch with your cup.
 There’s something about pairing the spices and warm wine with the heightened senses you develop out on a brisk day.
 Check out the events happening in Hermann this weekend, likely you’ll find an excellent reason to walk about town.

 Now that you have been properly introduced to this cool-weather treat, make sure to sample delicious Gluehwein when it is offered to you while window-shopping, wine-tasting or dining in Hermann.
-Feeling ready for a glass right now, or want to share Gluehwein with guests at a holiday party?
+Feeling ready for a glass right now, or want to share Gluehwein with loved ones this winter?
 Stop in at an area winery and ask their recommendation of the best bottles to use for this unique drink, then follow the instructions below.
-Remember, every vintage will lend a slightly different interpretation, so if you already have Hermann favorites, feel free to experiment this holiday season!
+Remember, every vintage will lend a slightly different interpretation, so if you already have Hermann favorites, feel free to experiment!

 1-gallon of your favorite Hermann red wine